ComicalSans1/ComicalSans1.github.io/content/Full Notes/ML/Reinforcement Learning/Algorithms/MC Control.md

 - $\alpha_t = 1/{N}(s_t, a_t)$
 - $\epsilon_t = N_0/{(N_0 + N(s_t))}$

-**NOTE:** The SVF/AVF is not a table consisting of all possible states and actions, it's a dictionary mapping state to value. intuitively,
+**NOTE:** The SVF/AVF is not a table consisting of all possible states and actions, it's a dictionary mapping state to value.